-Criteria JORC Code explanation Commentary Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • See Figures 1, 2, & 3 which show areas for further exploration.
+Criteria JORC Code explanation Commentary density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • The planned exploration program is outlined in the announcement. • Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive. • See Figures 1, 2, 3 & 4 which show areas for further exploration.